-Law 1 is self-explanatory and is similar to the law from Penalties (penalty shoot-out), which requires the referee to toss a coin to decide the goal where the kicks take place.
+Law 1 is self-explanatory and is similar to the law from Kicks from the Penalty Mark, which requires the referee to toss a coin to decide the goal where the kicks take place.

-Law 2 is self-explanatory and is similar to the law from Penalties (penalty shoot-out), where the team winning the toss has the choice of kicking first or second.
+Law 2 is self-explanatory and is similar to the law from Kicks from the Penalty Mark, where the team winning the toss has the choice of kicking first or second.